 rustup.
 This can happen for lower tier targets from

 time to time.

 Since components and extensions are target-specific in the

 will be able to see that

 rust-std for every target is specified in every

 rust target’s extensions.
-This allows for cross-compilation by installation
+This allows for cross-compilation by installation of

 rust-std on any build system.